khpylon/MachEWidget/README.md

 My purpose for hosting this code on GitHub under the GPL v3 license is to provide a starting point for anyone who wants to extend its functionality.

-## Downloads
+## Installation

-Download the [app-release.apk](https://github.com/khpylon/MachEWidget/blob/master/app/github/release/app-release.apk?raw=true) file and sideload on your Android device.
+Search for "Ford Status Widget" on the Google Play store, or download this [app-release.apk](https://github.com/khpylon/MachEWidget/blob/master/app/github/release/app-release.apk?raw=true) file and sideload on your Android device.

 ## Requirements